 Note: Please expect 30-90 days to process filings (forms and/or supporting documentation) from the date received.
 We will reply, if necessary.
 Please check the Registry Search Tool for updates.

 Every charitable corporation, unincorporated association, and trustee doing business or holding property in California is required to annually renew its registration with the Attorney General's Registry of Charitable Trusts.
-Each year an annual registration renewal report (Form RRF-1) must be filed with the applicable renewal fee.
+Registrants must report annually by filing Form RRF-1 with the applicable renewal fee along with either IRS Form 990 (-EZ/PF) or Form CT-TR-1.
 The failure to renew the registration will lead to the charitable organization being listed as delinquent with the Attorney General's Registry of Charitable Trusts and may lead to the loss of tax exemption status with the Franchise Tax Board.

-Failure to submit complete annual filings with renewal fees may result in the charitable organization's registration status being changed from Current to Reporting Incomplete.
+Failure to submit complete annual filings with renewal fees may result in the charitable organization's registration status being changed from Current to Current - Reporting Incomplete.